nachoverdon/Dolphin-MMJR2/Readme.md

 ## Riivolution Patches

-Riivolution Patches have to be placed in the user directory under `Load/Riivolution/`.
-Once you have extracted the patches here, long press on the game & select `Start with Riivolution Patches`
+Riivolution Patches have to be placed in the user directory under `Load/Riivolution/[GameID]/`.
+Once you have extracted the patches here, long press on the game and select `Start with Riivolution Patches`

+## GraphicMods

+GraphicMods have to be placed in the user directory under `Load/GraphicMods/[GameID]/`.
+Once you have extracted the graphic mods here, you will need to enable them in settings `Settings > Graphics > Advanced > Graphic Mods`